 But of course, this is just one method, and both Story and Wright suggest taking your time and getting exploratory with different lip-and-tongue motions to see what feels best for you.
 Another way to (quite literally) spice things up?
 Incorporate flavored lube, suggests Wright.
 It’s designed to bring the sensual experience of taste into the bedroom–and give you just one more reason to move your lips closer to any part of a partner’s body.

 “People can orgasm from stimulation to erogenous zones we may not consider often enough, like the nipples, neck, prostate, anus, and inner thighs,” says Story.
 For vulva-owners, breasts may very well win the award for most under-appreciated erogenous zone, as one small 2011 study showed that when stimulated, the same region of the brain (the genital sensory cortex) that lights up during vaginal and clitoral stimulation is activated.

-That said, there are also a host of other lesser-known erogenous zones worth exploring, from the foreheads and eyelids to the area between the breasts.
-You can start by warming up your body–try this somatic exercise to get the blood flowing and release tension–and then use your fingers or lips to trace over the body and uncover the zones that spark a sensation for you or your partner.
+That said, there are also a host of other lesser-known erogenous zones worth exploring, from the forehead and eyelids to the area between the breasts.
+You can start by warming up your body–try this somatic exercise to get the blood flowing and release tension–and then use your fingers or lips to trace over your partner’s body and uncover the zones that spark a sensation for them (or you).
 Or, put all of the above to work at once: Stimulating two or more areas at the same time can help you achieve a blended orgasm, says Story.

 5. Use non-penetrative sex toys with each other.